flanksource/docs/docs/index.md

 ## Incident Commander

-The Incident Commander is a tool that is designed to help organizations manage and respond to emergencies, crises, and other types of incidents.
+The Incident Commander is a tool that is designed to help organizations manage and respond to emergencies, crises and other types of incidents.
 It is typically used by incident commanders, SRE and DevOps engineers to coordinate and communicate with other response team members, track the incident's status and make decisions about how to best manage the situation.

 Incident commander includes features such as: